Google Maps Lead Extractor with Website Email Enrichment avatar

 Limitations

-• Google Maps caps results at roughly 120 per search query.
-To collect more than 120 businesses for a given niche, run multiple queries with different geographic sub-areas (cities, neighborhoods, zip codes) using searchStringsArray.
+• Google Maps caps results at ~120 per search query.
+For more than 120 businesses, use multiple queries with different geographic sub-areas via searchStringsArray.

-• Website scraping uses HTTP-only Cheerio parsing.
-Websites that render contact information via JavaScript (React SPAs, Angular apps) will not yield emails.
-For JS-rendered sites use Website Contact Scraper Pro.
+• Website scraping uses HTTP-only parsing.
+JavaScript-rendered websites (React SPAs, Angular apps) will not yield emails.
+Use Website Contact Scraper Pro for JS-heavy sites.

 • No email found does not mean no email exists.
-Many businesses list contact forms rather than email addresses, or put contact details only in images.
-This actor extracts text-based emails; image-embedded text is not supported.
+Many businesses use contact forms or put emails in images.
+This actor extracts text-based emails only.

 • Phone numbers on the website may duplicate the Maps phone.
-The phone field comes from Google Maps; websitePhones comes from the website itself.
-Both are included so you can choose the source you trust.
+Both phone (from Maps) and websitePhones (from the website) are included.

-• Language affects Google Maps results, not website scraping.
-The language parameter controls the locale of the Maps search response.
-Business websites are scraped as-is regardless of language.
+• Language affects Maps results, not website scraping.
+The language parameter controls the Maps search locale.
+Business websites are scraped as-is.

-• Businesses without a website on Google Maps are returned without email data.
-The emails, personalEmails, genericEmails, and websitePhones fields will be empty arrays for these records.
+• Businesses without a website on Google Maps return no email data.
+The emails, personalEmails, genericEmails, and websitePhones fields will be empty arrays.

 • Social link extraction captures the first matching URL per platform.
-If a site has multiple Facebook links (e.g. a share button and a profile link), only the first match is captured.
+If a site has multiple Facebook links, only the first match is returned.

 • Google Maps layout changes can temporarily affect extraction.
-The actor uses CSS selectors for the Maps detail pane; if Google updates their HTML structure, some fields may return null until selectors are updated.
+CSS selector updates may be needed if Google modifies their HTML structure.

 Integrations

-• Apify API β€” embed the actor in a Node.js or Python sales tool that triggers a Maps search whenever a new territory is opened
+• Apify API β€” embed the actor in a Node.js or Python sales tool that triggers a Maps search for new territories

-• Webhooks β€” send a Slack notification when a run completes with the count of emails found, or POST results to a custom endpoint
+• Webhooks β€” send a Slack notification on run completion or POST results to a custom endpoint

 Troubleshooting

-• Run returned businesses but emails array is empty for most.
-The most common cause is JavaScript-rendered websites where email addresses are injected by the browser and not present in the raw HTML.
-This actor uses Cheerio (HTTP-based).
-For better results on JS-heavy sites, use Website Contact Scraper Pro on the website URLs that returned no emails.
+• Emails array is empty for most businesses.
+The most common cause is JavaScript-rendered websites where emails are injected by the browser.
+This actor uses HTTP-based parsing, which doesn't execute JavaScript.
+For JS-heavy sites, use Website Contact Scraper Pro on the URLs that returned no emails.

-• Fewer results returned than maxResults.
-Google Maps may return fewer businesses than requested for niche queries in small markets.
-Try broadening the query (e.g. "contractors in Texas" instead of a specific city) or running adjacent category queries.
+• Fewer results than maxResults.
+Google Maps may return fewer businesses for niche queries in small markets.
+Broaden the query or run adjacent category searches.

-• Run failed with CAPTCHA or bot-detection error.
-The actor detects when Google shows a CAPTCHA page and retries up to 3 times with fresh proxies.
+• CAPTCHA or bot-detection error.
+The actor retries up to 3 times with fresh residential proxies.
 If the error persists, reduce maxResults to under 50 and retry.
-Residential proxies are used automatically.

 Responsible use

-• This actor accesses publicly listed business information on Google Maps and publicly accessible business websites.
-It does not bypass login walls, paywalls, or access any private data.
+• Google Maps Lead Extractor with Website Email Enrichment accesses publicly listed business information on Google Maps and publicly accessible business websites.
+It does not bypass login walls, paywalls, or access private data.

-• Extracted emails are from public web pages that businesses have chosen to publish.
+• Extracted emails come from public web pages that businesses have chosen to publish.
 The actor does not guess, generate, or infer email addresses.

 • If you use extracted emails for outreach in the US, comply with CAN-SPAM: include a physical address, an unsubscribe mechanism, and honor opt-outs within 10 business days.